Failure analysis in a laboratory

 Our technical resources for analyzing a mechanical failure

-The FILAB laboratory provides manufacturers with various technical resources and a range of complementary state-of-the-art analytical equipment depending on the failures to be characterised:
+The FILAB laboratory provides manufacturers with a range of technical resources and state-of-the-art analytical equipment to complement the failures to be characterised.

 Failure analysis by industrial sector